 6. What rights do you have in connection with your personal data?

 In connection with data protection law applicable to you and, to the extent prescribed therein, you have the right to information, correction, deletion, restriction of data processing and to object against our data processing.
-Insofar as the European General Data Protection Regulation applies, you also have the right to have your personal data transferred to another organisation (data portability).
+Insofar as the European General Data Protection Regulation applies, you also have the right to have your personal data transferred to another organization (data portability).
 However, please note that we reserve the right on our part to assert the legally prescribed limitations, such as if we are obliged to retain or process certain data, we have a prevailing interest in the data (to the extent we may invoke this provision) or we require these data to assert claims.
 In the event that costs are incurred to you, we will inform you in advance.
 Please also note that the exercise of these rights may be opposed by contractual agreements and may result in consequences such as premature termination of contract.
 In such cases, we will inform you in advance unless this is already contractually regulated.

 In order that you can exercise such rights, you are generally required to unequivocally verify your identity (such as by presenting a copy of your identification if your identity is unclear or cannot be verified).